UK trade: December 2025

 Since the UK left the EU on 31 January 2020, the arrangements for how the UK trades with the EU changed.

-We advise caution when interpreting and drawing conclusions from these statistics.
-Our article, Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021, provides more detail.
+We therefore advise caution when interpreting and drawing conclusions from these statistics.
+Our Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021 article provides more detail.

 Data sources

 Data from HMRC make up over 90% of trade in goods value and are the main source for this release.
 Data from the quarterly International Trade in Services (ITIS) Survey make up over 50% of trade in services data.
-View our UK Trade Quality and Methodology Information (QMI) report for more detail.
+View our UK trade quality and methods guide for more detail.

 Unless otherwise specified, data within this bulletin are in current prices and have not been adjusted to remove the effects of inflation.
 In line with international standards, our headline trade statistics contain the UK's exports and imports of non-monetary gold.
 More information can be found in our National Accounts article: A brief explanation of non-monetary gold in national accounts.